abinjohn123/neoG-mark-9/README.md

 # top3Tech - Tech Recommendation App

-A react app that recommends the bes three tech products from four categories.
+A react app that recommends the best three tech products from four categories.

 ### Categories Available